Sampling Trade-Offs in Duty-Cycled Systems for Air Quality Low-Cost Sensors: Sensing Node: The Captor Node

-Each of the low-cost electrochemical sensors provides measurements from the working electrode (WE) and auxiliary electrode (AE) in ADC units.
-The temperature sensor collects measurements in degrees Celsius ($^{\circ}C$), and the relative humidity sensor collects measurements in percent humidity (\%).
-Table \ref{tab:data_sets} summarizes the different sensor data used in the experiments.
-These two nodes were deployed from 2021/01/15 to 2021/05/15.
-Reference station's values are available hourly, so the reference data period T$_{ref}$ is equal to one hour.
-The time required to sample a sensor measure using these sensing nodes is 2 seconds (T$_s$=2s).
-The reference station data can be downloaded at the government's open data web\footnote{\href{https://mediambient.gencat.cat/es/05_ambits_dactuacio/atmosfera/qualitat_de_laire/vols-saber-que-respires/descarrega-de-dades/descarrega-dades-automatiques/index.html}{ Reference station data provided by the website of the regional government of Catalonia, Spain.}}, while the raw sensory data are available at \cite{DIBCaptor4} with a further data description.
+Each of the low-cost electrochemical sensors provides measurements from the working electrode and auxiliary electrode in analog-to-digital converter units.
+The temperature sensor collects measurements in degrees Celsius ($^{\circ}$C), and the relative humidity sensor collects measurements in percent humidity (\%).
+Table~\ref{tab:data_sets} summarizes the different sensor data used in the experiments.
+To simulate what a real sensor deployment would be like, the two nodes were placed at a reference station for 4 months, from {2021/01/15 to 2021/05/15} .
+In this way, the datasets have a length representative of a real monitoring campaign and reference values are available to check the quality of the data.
+The average concentrations measured by the reference station at Palau Reial (Barcelona) from 2021/01/15 to 2021/05/15 are 57.46, 19.87 and 4.28 $\upmu\mathrm{gr/m}^3$ for O$_3$, NO$_2$ and NO, with standard deviations of 23.79, 15.31 and 11.74 $\upmu\mathrm{gr/m}^3$ respectively.
+As shown in Section \ref{subsec:calibration}, the NO$_2$ and NO present important concentration peaks above 100 $\upmu\mathrm{gr/m}^3$.
+Reference station's values are available hourly, so the reference data period $\mathrm{T_{ref}}$ is equal to one hour. {The reference station's data can be downloaded from the government's open data web \cite{gencat}, while the raw Captor sensory data have been made public on Zenodo's website \cite{zenodos}}.